MachineLemonade/docs/v0.10/cloud-migration.md

      - To do so, you can update your Dockerfile to use the following image: `astronomerinc/ap-airflow:0.10.2-1.10.5-onbuild`

 2. Ensure that your DAGs run smoothly on Airflow v1.10.5 either by testing locally with `astro dev start` or pushing them to your current Cloud deployments.
-     - The v1.10.5 image listed above is compatible with the current Cloud
+     - The v1.10.5 image listed above is compatible with current Cloud

 ### Part II: Set up on “New” Astronomer Cloud